redhat-openstack/website/source/uncategorized/tuskar-ui.html.md

 If you choose not to use auto-discovery, fill in any missing node attributes and submit the form.
 Your nodes are now registered and viewable in the 'Free' tab.

 If you use auto-discovery, your nodes will appear in the 'Maintenance' tab instead with the status 'Discovering'.
 Wait a few minutes, and the status will change to 'Discovered'; their attributes will appear as well.
 Now you can choose to 'Activate' these nodes, and they will appear in the 'Free' tab.
-If you don't see any updates in the 'Maintenance' tab after discovery is complete, refresh your browswer.
+If you don't see any updates in the 'Maintenance' tab after discovery is complete, refresh your browser.
 The page does not auto-update.

 **3. Deploy the Overcloud**